astropy/astropy/docs/table/performance.inc.rst

     >>> tm.write('tm.ecsv', overwrite=True, serialize_method='data_mask') # doctest: +SKIP

-Read FILE with memmap=True
+Read FITS with memmap=True
 --------------------------

-By default :meth:`~astropy.table.Table.read` will read the whole table into memory, which will take a lot of memory and can take a lot of time, depending on the table size and file format.
+By default :meth:`~astropy.table.Table.read` will read the whole table into memory, which can take a lot of memory and can take a lot of time, depending on the table size and file format.
 In some cases, it's possibly to only read a subset of the table by choosing the option ``memmap=True``.